bstefanescu/qutejs/web/doc/docs/attributes/q-emit.md

 This button will trigger a 'remove' event with. the `detail` field set to the item id.

 Sometimes you may want to preserve the original event name.
 For example you may want to create a custom form control that emits a 'change' events when some internal text input emit a change event.
-In that case you simply ommit the new event name from the `q:emit` attribute: `q-emit-onchange`.
+In that case you simply specify the original event name without the `on` prefix: `q-emit-change`.

 Here is an working example, demontsrating the `q-emit` usage from both a fucntional component and a `ViewModel` component.